abarrak/expiry_calculator/README.md

 # Expiry Calculator

-A ruby library that Determines how much time left till certain date and time.
+A ruby library that determines how much time left till certain date and time.

 ## Installation